BenjaminHaverla/storytelling-thesis/README.md

 Often when I'm trying to introduce myself, it's quite interesting because I'm only able to show you **`THE COVER`** of my personality.
 Let me give you an example.
 One guy will say,

-> *THE GUY*  "Hi, Benjamin!
+> *THE GUY*

+Hi, Benjamin!
 Nice to meet you.
-By the way, what are you studying?"
+By the way, what are you studying?

 > *ME*

 Animation and visual effects.
-And this guy will react like,

 > *THE GUY*